Computer Programming with Python

 An introduction to computer programming and computational thinking with a focus on the Python 3 language.
 The course starts from first principles—variables, branching, loops—and advances to object-oriented design, algorithmic efficiency, and practical software engineering techniques such as testing and debugging.
 Key programming concepts include basic data types, control structures, input/output, functions, recursion, and object-oriented programming with an emphasis on Python-based data structures, writing efficient, modular code and testing/debugging techniques.

 Examples and exercises are drawn from engineering, mathematics, and the physical sciences to ground abstract concepts in real-world problem solving.
-Instruction blends mini-lectures, live-coding sessions, and hands-on notebook exercises to ensure students leave each class with runnable code and a clear mental model of how it works.
+Instruction blends mini-lectures, live-coding sessions, and hands-on exercises to ensure students leave each class with runnable code and a clear mental model of how it works.
+Time permitting, a brief module on ethics, reproducibility, and responsible AI/tool use will be included.

 Course Logistics